 Registration on OD-OS websites for the Navilas® Academy

 You can register as a Navilas® user on OD-OS websites to use additional functions on the site (Navilas® Academy).
 With the Navilas® Academy you can benefit from our exclusive training videos on navigated laser treatment.
 We only use the data entered (job, city, country, title, first and last name, email address, user name and password of your choice) to check whether you are a Navilas® user and therefore qualify for our Navilas® Academy as well as for registration purposes.
 The mandatory information requested during registration must be given in full.
 Otherwise we will reject the registration.
 For important changes, such as the scope of the offer or for technically necessary changes, we use the email address provided during registration to inform you.
-The data entered during registration is processed on the basis of your consent (Art.
-6(1) point (a) GDPR).
-You can withdraw your consent at any time, e.g. by sending an informal message to us by email.
-The legality of the data processing that has already taken place remains unaffected by the revocation.
+The data entered during registration is processed on the basis of Art.
+6(1) sentence 1 point b) GDPR).
+You can delete your account in the settings or send us a request for deletion by email.
 The data collected during registration will be stored by us as long as you are registered on our website and will then be deleted.
 Statutory retention periods remain unaffected.

 Data processing of potential customers